Christ Church Cathedral (Vancouver): History

-Robert Mackay Fripp submitted a proposal for completion of the church, 1892.
+Robert Mackay Fripp submitted a proposal for completion of the church in 1892.

 A financing scheme was developed by a parishioner and the cornerstone was finally laid July 28, 1894, and the church dedicated on February 17, 1895.
 The church was built in the Gothic style with ceiling made of cedar planking and ceiling beams and floor constructed out of old growth Douglas fir.
 By 1909, the first expansion was done and by 1911, the first organ had already worn out.
 It used a human blower hired at $5 per month and was replaced by a new organ manufactured by Wurlitzer.

 In 1920, electricity replaced candles for lighting, and in 1930 the lanterns now in the church were installed.